 Index numbers are free from units of measurement because they show relative changes.
 For ease of understanding, index numbers are expressed in percentages.
-To construct index numbers at least two periods are required and a period that is economically stable and has no major crisis caused by wars, diseases, strikes, food shortage, etc. known as the normal period is selected as a base.
+To construct an index number at least two periods are required and a period that is economically stable and has no major crisis caused by wars, diseases, strikes, food shortage, etc. known as the normal period is selected as a base.
 Index numbers of wholesale prices and consumer prices, etc. are published by the Federal Bureau of Statistics and State Bank of Pakistan.

-Uses/ Need of Index Number
+Uses/ Need of Index Numbers

-Shortcomings of Index Numbers
+Shortcomings of Index Number

 Index numbers can not be used freely due to the following shortcomings: